RoboticAgents/manny-the-manufacturer/writing/proposal.md

 - Picking up and placing the items in grid-patterned starting and ending locations.

 ## Feasibility

-TODO: Explain why is your proposed idea feasible.
-For example, are you extending a previous project or have a sample code from someone else's project to start with?

 This is a feasible idea, as it is something that Katie has experience in the past through her internship, a well as it is something we are building upon from one of the second-round evoarm groups.
 One of the groups moved blocks sideways, so we are expanding on this idea for doing it for more parts, adding realism, and having more placing and pick up locations per part.